sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/dharmasUtrANi/gautamadharmasUtram_parishiShTam.md

-Of these, the Mysore edition contains, besides the text and commentary, a section--*Kriyākānda*--in eighteen [chapters³](# "3Gautama-dharma-sūtra, Edited by L Srinivasacharya, 1917 (Mysore), PP 457-475 Telugu edition, Madras, 1927, PP 489-514").The content of the *Kriyāknāda* is to treat about the *ācāra* part as to the daily routine from getting up in the early morning, *danta-dhāvana,* *snāna, japa, homa, pūjā* etc. This is also found in the Telugu edition (1927) .
+Of these, the Mysore edition contains, besides the text and commentary, a section--*Kriyākānda*--in eighteen chapters³[^28], PP 457-475 Telugu edition, Madras, 1927, PP 489-514").The content of the *Kriyāknāda* is to treat about the *ācāra* part as to the daily routine from getting up in the early morning, *danta-dhāvana,* *snāna, japa, homa, pūjā* etc. This is also found in the Telugu edition (1927) .
 The *Kriyāknāda* is contained in the two manuscripts of the Adyar Library as the 1st *praśna* of the *pariśista.* The *second* *praśna* is the unprinted portion and is now published.

+[^28]: "3Gautama-dharma-sūtra, Edited by L Srinivasacharya, 1917 (Mysore